jesusff/cmip6-for-cordex/CMIP6_studies_list_EUR.md

     max: 2
     source: author
     comment:
-      Threshold difficult to set.
-Currently it does not eliminate any GCM of the list
+      The plausibility threshold is difficult to set.

 ```